MostafaDorrah/CodeQA-Advanced-Programming-Question-Answering-using-LLM-Agent-and-RAG/README.md

 **CodeQA** is a system designed to enhance programming-related question-answering using a combination of **Large Language Models (LLMs)** and **Retrieval-Augmented Generation (RAG)**.
 This project addresses the challenges of hallucinations, adaptability, and context sensitivity in traditional transformer-based systems by integrating advanced retrieval techniques and domain-specific LLM fine-tuning.

-With the exponential growth of programming languages and their ecosystems, CodeQA serves as a robust mechanism to help developers navigate complex documentation and technical queries efficiently.
+With the exponential growth of programming languages and their ecosystems, CodeQA is a robust mechanism to help developers navigate complex documentation and technical queries efficiently.

 ## Features

-- **Dynamic Retrieval**: Utilizes vector databases for fast and accurate retrieval of programming-related documents.
+- **Dynamic Retrieval**: Utilizes vector databases to quickly and accurately retrieve programming-related documents.
 - **Context-Aware Responses**: Combines in-depth pre-training with RAG techniques to improve accuracy and reduce hallucinations.
 - **Zero-Shot Learning**: Achieves high performance on unseen programming queries.
 - **Comparative Modeling**: Benchmarks between transformer-based models (Flan-T5) and large-scale LLMs (Deepseek).